arangodb/docs/3.11/aql/execution-and-performance-optimizer.md

   will appear when a geo index is utilized.

 - `handle-arangosearch-views`:
-  appears whenever an ArangoSearch View is accessed in a query.
+  appears whenever an `arangosearch` or `search-alias` View is accessed in a query.

 - `inline-subqueries`:
   will appear when a subquery was pulled out in its surrounding scope, e.g.